shay0129/ctf-challenge-solution/README.md

 # my CTF - BackGround

-This repository provides a simple implementation of ...
+This repository provides a simple implementation of a vulnerable server and client that communicate over TLS.

 ![alt text](pcap-image.png)
 ## Table of Contents